ncaasdb/AlphaSync/README.md

 `file_index` is the index of the fused structure; <br>
 `clash_num` is the number of conflicts between side chains within the fusion structure, with a cutoff radius of 1.5 angstroms; <br>
 `supatom_num` is the number of CA atoms/residues used for alignment; <br>
-`supatom_num_all` is the number of residues successfully aligned within the selected alignment range (CA atom distance between two residues is less than 0.5 angstroms); <br>
+`supatom_num_all` is the number of residues (CA atoms) successfully aligned within the selected alignment range (CA atom distance between two residues is less than 0.5 angstroms); <br>
 `min_distance` is the minimum CA atomic distance between the aligned residues; <br>
 `min_residue1` is the name of the residue that forms the smallest inter-residue distance in protein A; <br>
 `min_residue2` is the name of the residue that forms the smallest inter-residue distance in protein B; <br>